angiegranda/TicTacToe3D/devdocs.md

 We are maximizing for the current player and minimizing for the opponent.
 Alpha will start with the value int.MinValue and beta int.MaxValue.

 Parts of this function
-- If previous coordinates z, x, y are not -1, has been provided, then it checks if there was a winner in the previous recursion call in the turn of the opponent.
-If there was a winner, or all the board is completed, or the depth has reached the maximum depth set call the function GetScore().
+- If previous coordinates z, x, y are not -1, it has been provided, then it checks if there was a winner in the previous recursion call in the turn of the opponent.
+If there was a winner, it checks if it is the opponent win (where we return a negative value), or AI (it returns a possitive value).

 - Call GetFreeSquares() fuction to get a list of the current free squares and calls GetSortedList from the SortingMoves class to get the top 10 best moves (see in CheckBoard explanations), if the depth is 0 and there is a victory move then it sets BestMove(Z/X/Y) with those coordinates and exit the function without any recursion.